 Comfort and Mobility

 Comfort and mobility are where the deal-breaking truly resides.
 When trying on a pair of shorts, if there are concerns for comfort right away, do not ignore them.
-Imagine an all-day hike with the most difficulty you're willing to face.
+Imagine an all-day and challenging hike.
 Will the shorts keep you happy and chafe-free?
 The waistband should not dig into you or feel absurdly bulky or hot.
 Bringing your knees up toward the abdomen should be a fluid motion.
-The material should not dig into the thigh, but we understand this can be a tough expectation.
-If you're willing to budge on the flexibility, at least make sure you can fully bring your knee to your chest with relative ease.
+The material should not dig into the thighs, but we understand this can be a stringent expectation for us curvier ladies.
+If you have to budge on the flexibility, at least make sure you can sufficiently bring your knee to your chest with relative ease.
 This will make all the difference on the trail, particularly if you're a hiker who loves technical and rocky terrain.

 Of the shorts we tested, more than half of them ranked above average for this metric, which is a good sign.
-The North Face Aphrodite 2.0 is a prime example of a well-fitting, comfy, easy to move around in, pair.
+The top award-winners are all great examples of a well-fitting, comfy, easy to move around in, pair.
 When thinking about the types of hikes you want to go on, comfort and mobility are going to be important no matter what, which is why these two factors bear the most weight.

 Venting and Breathability

 Arguably just as important as the metric above, this is where we begin to focus more on the technical performance of the shorts.
-Intended for the warmer months of the year and for dry conditions, being breathable and well-ventilated will help mitigate excessive sweating and discomfort in the heat.
+Intended for the warmer months of the year and dry conditions, being breathable and well-ventilated will help mitigate excessive sweating and discomfort in the heat.
 Looser leg openings will vent more easily than shorts with a slim and next-to-the-skin cut.
 The majority of the shorts we tested scored high due to their thin and relatively weightless nylon or polyester construction.
-One of the most breathable options is Columbia Sandy River Cargo.
-Differing in fit, from low-profile to baggy, respectively, this model breathes so well, but it isn't comforting against the wind or cold temperatures.
+Differing in fit, from low-profile to baggy, the models that breathe the best, however, won't be as comforting in the wind or cold temperatures.

-Even with short inseams, material that is denser and stiffer, such as those whose primary fabric is cotton, won't allow for optimal moisture wicking and temperature regulation on muggy days.
-Ideal for when the sky is overcast (yet, who can predict that), thicker options like the OR Wadi Rum and Patagonia Stand Up offer average results.
-While added length implies more insulation in general, the knee-length Columbia Back Beauty is open enough at the hemline to allow ample air circulation.
-Similarly, the KUHL Splash, despite being mostly made of cotton, has enough nylon to perform above our initial hesitations.
+Even with short inseams, material that is denser and stiffer, such as those whose primary fabric is cotton, won't allow for optimal moisture-wicking and temperature regulation on muggy days.
+Ideal for when the sky is overcast (yet, who can predict that), thicker options may only offer average results.
+While added length implies more insulation in general, the knee-length styles are hopefully open enough at the hemline to allow ample air circulation.

-The top scoring KUHL Splash is hailed for the cross-activity potential, multi-seasonal appeal, and the modern cargo-like design.
-The more singularly athletic designs, such as the Columbia Back Beauty, are not as aesthetic to wear around town in our opinion but are typically more useful across a wider range of sports.
-On the flip side, the OR Wadi Rum is an example of a short that, at first glance, looks more like a casual fashion short as opposed to something for hiking due to its color and creative stitching.
+The top-scoring shorts in this metric are hailed for the cross-activity potential, multi-seasonal appeal, and modern design.
+The more singularly athletic designs are not as aesthetic to wear around town, in our opinion but are typically more useful across a broader range of sports.
+On the flip side, some shorts have, at first glance, a more casual fashion look to them due to color and creative stitching.
 If fashion is a priority, you'll still want to consider the functionality of the activity you intend to use it for.

-A rising standard for outdoor apparel, water resistance is something that is usually expressed in the product description (and something that continues to expand in development - at least in the marketing wording).
-Something to look for is fabric treated with DWR (durable water repellent), such as the Patagonia Baggies, or for a brand's own hip version of repellency.
-Columbia's OMNI-SHIELD technology is both water and stain resistance, and it utilized in the Columbia Back Beauty.
-It's best to test a manufacturer's claims yourself if this aspect is a priority.
-Or, if you're here, you've maybe left the testing up to us.
+A rising standard for outdoor apparel, water resistance is something that is usually expressed in the product description (but sometimes it isn't even if the material naturally beads water).
+Something to look for is fabric treated with DWR (durable water repellent) or for a brand's own hip version of repellency.
+Columbia's OMNI-SHIELD technology, for example, is for both water and stain resistance and is utilized often for their athletic apparel.
+Still, we test a manufacturer's claims.
 When testing, the water should bead and remain so for at least a couple minutes before slowly absorbing into the fabric.
-This, of course, allows for ample time to brush water away or wipe when spills, light rain, or stream crossings are encountered.
+This, of course, allows for ample time to brush water away or wipe away spills, light rain, or a splash from a stream crossing.

-If all you want is a fun summer short that you can go kayaking in as well, water resistance isn't as much of a necessity.
-The Columbia Sandy River Cargo isn't built with OMNI-SHIELD repellency, but it does have a natural tendency to bead water when wet.
-The North Face Aphrodite 2.0, however, is an example of a short that is perfect in the summer heat but is not what we'd refer to as water resistant.
+If all you want is a fun, summer short that you can go kayaking in as well, water resistance isn't as much of a necessity.
+Having a short that is perfect for water-play in the summer heat is typically a short that doesn't have high resistance since they are made to get wet and dry off quickly.

-Covering a wide range of accessory perks, features have to do with technical advantages like sun protection, the quality of pockets, the types of waistband closures, and any miscellaneous things that manufacturers wish to throw in.
-In some ways, features can end up being a nuisance, such as the optional belt that comes with the Columbia Sandy River Cargo.
-The belt does nothing to aid in the closure of the shorts because the elastic waistband is already snug and there is also a plastic snap and zip fly closure.
+Covering a wide range of accessory perks, features have to do with technical advantages like sun protection, the quality of pockets, the types of waistband closures, and any miscellaneous things that manufacturers end up throwing in.
+In some ways, features can end up being a nuisance, such as an optional belt or stash pockets that are too small for practical use.
+There have been cases where a belt does nothing to aid in the closure of the shorts due to an elastic waistband being already snug enough.
 A purely stylistic feature, it adds weight and is cumbersome.

 With these five essentials as a guide, deciding which shorts are the most useful and affordable for your needs should no longer a daunting task.
-In the end, we prefer the most comfortable shorts we can get our hands on, with a blend of an appropriate balance of technical features; this combination ensures a fun-filled day of hiking.
-Make sure to refer to the main overview as well as individual reviews for a broad perspective on how the shorts rank in comparison and how much they cost.
+In the end, we prefer the most comfortable shorts we can get our hands on, with an appropriate balance of technical features.
+This combination ensures a fun-filled day of hiking and activity.
+Make sure to refer to the main category overview, as well as the individual reviews, for a closer perspective on how the shorts we reviewed currently rank and how valuable they are.